metonym/svelte-dark-mode/README.md

 ## TypeScript

-To use this component with TypeScript, you will need `svelte` version 3.31 or greater.
+`svelte` version 3.31 or greater is required to use this component with TypeScript.

 ## Changelog